atomiclaboratory/systems_immunology_course_2024/README.md

 [atomic@bu.edu](mailto:atomic@bu.edu)

 ## What to Expect from This Journey 🚀
 We stand at a pivotal moment in health science.
-Our expedition into Systems Immunology will delve into the critical role of the immune system, from the fundamental mechanisms behind vaccine development to the cutting-edge application of "OMICS" technologies and artificial intelligence.
+Our expedition into Systems Immunology will delve into the critical role of the immune system, from the fundamental mechanisms behind vaccine evaluation to the cutting-edge application of "OMICS" technologies and artificial intelligence.
 This course is an invitation to challenge your understanding, apply your knowledge, and contribute meaningfully to the field.

 ## Your Pathway to Impact 🌟
 - **Unlock the Secrets of the Immune System:** Dive deep into the foundations and advanced concepts of immunology. 🗝️